marzimin/Project-1-Cryptocurrencies/README.md

 The bulk of this project will be based on two concurrent machine learning models, the first being a regressor based forecasting model to predict future prices and the second being a collection of classifier based models to determine and rank the best technical indicators.

 Due to the volatility of cryptocurrencies, one shouldn't expect high accuracy scores for the models used in this project.
 The success metrics I have set are to establish a pattern for our forecasting model and any improvement over baseline scores, however small, for our classifier models.
-The models are structured such that I can revisit them in the future and tinker with new models and methods to improve the scores.
+The models are structured such that I can revisit them in the future and tinker with new models and methods, as well as add new data, to improve the scores.

 ### Data Collection and Feature Engineering